-Associate Transport Minister Michael Woodhouse said between them the 100 intersections had claimed 53 lives and accounted for 445 serious injuries between 2003 and 2012.
+Associate Transport Minister Michael Woodhouse said between them they have claimed 53 deaths and accounted for 445 serious injuries between 2003 and 2012.

-The list was compiled by the New Zealand Transport Agency and local government.
+The list was compiled by the NZ Transport Agency and local government.

 "We're making good progress in reducing the road toll, but there is no room for complacency," Woodhouse said.

-Guidance has also been provided to road controlling authorities on the most effective ways of improving safety at intersections for all road users.
+Guidance had also been provided to road controlling authorities on the most effective ways of improving safety at intersections for all road users.

-"The government has been pushing ahead with safety improvements while the list was in draft form, and it's pleasing to see 22 of these intersections have already had safety improvements completed, with planning or investigation at various stages for the remaining 78.
+"The Government has been pushing ahead with safety improvements while the list was in draft form, and it's pleasing to see 22 of these intersections have already had safety improvements completed, with planning or investigation at various stages for the remaining 78," Woodhouse said.